0xFacet/facet-sdk/README.md

 **Parameters:**

 - `config` (optional): Configuration object with the following properties:
-  - `contractAddresses`: Custom contract addresses to use instead of the default ones
+  - `contractAddresses` (optional): Custom contract addresses to use instead of the default ones
-  - `onTransaction`: Callback function that receives transaction status updates
+  - `onTransaction` (optional): Callback function that receives transaction status updates

 **Returns:**